-AncestryDNA and 23andme are arguably the most popular autosomal DNA testing options around, but which is the best DNA test for genealogy?
-Is one test better than the other for finding family?
+AncestryDNA and 23andme are arguably the most popular autosomal DNA testing companies around, but which is the best DNA test for genealogy?
+Is one test better than the other for finding family or exploring your heritage?
 One, in fact, is.
 AncestryDNA offers a far superior product if your goal is to build a family tree, trace or discover familial lines, or find new family members.
-The aim of this page is to not only offer an in-depth AncestryDNA review, but likewise explore the area where Ancestry DNA’s test really shines—genealogy.
+The aim of this page is to not only offer an in-depth AncestryDNA review but likewise explore the area where Ancestry DNA’s test really shines—genealogy.

-US subscription: Allows search of US databases only: $22.99 monthly or $49 for 6 months
+US subscription: Allows search of US databases only: $24.99 monthly or $119 for 6 months (single payment)

-International subscription: Allows search of worldwide databases: $34.99 monthly or $99 for 6 months
+International subscription: Allows search of worldwide databases: $39.99 monthly or $169 for 6 months (single payment)

 Your subscription allows you to: